Chapter 32 : Halloween

 “Talon and I were never a thing,” I reproached.
 “And we never will be.”

 “Really?” he asked, sarcastically.
-“Because he seems to think you’re perfect for each other.”
+“Because he seems to think you two are perfect for each other.”

 “Yeah, well, he’s crazy,” I replied.